wxiaoyun/CS2040S_ay2023s2_ps8_testcases/README.md

 # Problem Set 8: Travelling Salesman Problem

-This repository is solely meant for NUS Students who are taking CS2040S.
+This repository is solely meant for NUS students who are taking CS2040S.
 The purpose of this repository is to provide a test file for students' implementation of TSPGraph.java.

 ## How to Download